 December 15, 2025 - Grant opportunity announced: To apply, click here

-January 8, 2026 - Technical assistance workshop
+January 8, 2026 - Technical assistance workshop: Register Here

 January 31, 2026 - Applications due

 March 2026 – Decisions released

 Application Review

 Grants are awarded on a competitive basis.
 Applications will be screened for eligibility and completeness by Inland Empire Community Foundation (IECF) staff.
 The CIELO Fund Grantmaking Committee will evaluate eligible applications and make grant recommendations to the IECF Board of Directors for final approval.
 While we hope to support as many grants as possible, funding is limited.